SteerClearWM/Steer-Clear-Backend/README.md

 * Logs the current user out of the system

 ## Registering Users
-You can register a new user (assuming the user does not already exist) by making a simple POST request with a username and password field.
+You can register a new user (assuming the user does not already exist) by making a simple POST request with a username, password, and phone field.
 The new user will have all api permissions that a student has

 ### GET /register
 * Returns the register page